Ailoso/KopruluAchievements/docs/setup/ui-changes.md

 ## Listbox Setup

-Some basic Layouts knowledge is required for this part.
+Some Basic Layout knowledge is required for this part.

 Listboxes are containers housing individual Achievement Items, the number next to their name corresponds to the ID used when placing achievement in their containers.